circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 To add port-forwarding to the command, use the `-L` flag.
 The following example forwards requests to `http://localhost:3000` to port `8080` on the CircleCI container.
-This would be useful, for instance, if your build runs a debug Ruby on Rails app, which listens on port 8080.
+This would be useful, for example, if your build runs a debug Ruby on Rails app, which listens on port 8080.

 ```
 ssh -p 64625 ubuntu@54.221.135.43 -L 3000:localhost:8080
 ```

-You can now open your browser on your local machine and navigate to `http://localhost:8080` and this will send requests directly to the server running on port `3000` on the CircleCI container.
+Then, open your browser on your local machine and navigate to `http://localhost:8080` to send requests directly to the server running on port `3000` on the CircleCI container.
 You can also manually start the test server on the CircleCI container (if it is not already running), and you should be able to access the running test server from the browser on your development machine.